GasinAn/fdata2pyplot/README.md

 z = np.loadtxt('Gaussian.txt')
 ```

-If a "axis square contourf" is wanted, these can be added:
+For example, if a "axis square contourf" is wanted, these can be added:

 ```python
 plt.contourf(x, y, z)